Seahawks' Chris Carson to undergo season-ending neck surgery

 Carson, 27, finishes 2021 with 60 touches for 261 yards and three touchdowns.
 He has one more year remaining on the two-year, $10.4 million deal he signed with the Seahawks last offseason.

+Alex Collins has taken over as Seattle's lead back in Carson's absence, rushing for 4.1 yards per attempt and two touchdowns on 84 carries.

-Without Carson, Alex Collins has seen the majority of the workload in Seattle's backfield.
-Carroll said on Friday that the Seahawks are looking forward to getting 2018 first-round pick Rashaad Penny more involved moving forward.
+Carroll said on Friday that 2018 first-round pick Rashaad Penny will start taking on a bigger role out of the backfield.
 Penny didn't play a single snap in Seattle's loss to the Green Bay Packers last week.

 The 3-6 Seahawks host the 8-2 Arizona Cardinals on Sunday.